tfulanchan/academy/docs/disclosure/disclosure-51-88.md

   </div>
 </details>

-17. Mention the most prominent provisions contained in the rules regarding registration conditions and procedures, in addition to a statement of the continuing obligations of the chartered accountant.
+18. What are the conditions for the continuation of the registration of the registered accounting office and the registered chartered accountant at all times?

 Answer reference: Section 5-4